afixoftrix/distilled-countries/README.md

 Once done the app should be running on: [http://localhost:3000](http://localhost:3000).

-For testing, the app uses Jest and the React Testing Library.
-You can run tests on the application by the following:
+For testing, open a new terminal and run tests on the application by the following:

 ```bash
 npm test